ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/GBD_disease_health/index.rst

 Sequelae detail a specific medical condition associated with a cause.
 For example, IHD has medical conditions like acute myocardial infarction (a heart attack) and angina (chest pain) as associated sequelae.
 These are the things a patient might be experiencing, or a doctor might identify.
+The differentiation between a cause and a sequela might sometimes be arbitrary and based on a modelers discretion based on doctor's opinions and available data.

 Sequelae often contain a level of severity for that condition - for example, mild and moderate angina are both sequelae within IHD.